mistvfx/essl/README.md

 Daily Records

 #FOR INITIAL TESTING :
-Mae sure python is installed in the computer : https://www.python.org/
+\n Make sure python is installed in the computer : https://www.python.org/

 clone / download the zip and open a CMD or Terminal (in linux) in that folder and start it with 'python3 login.py'